nythrox/effects.js/docs/README.md

 ### Stack-safety
 It's 100% stack-safe!

-### Limitations of this library:
-In a `callback` handler, can only call `exec` while the handler is still running, you can not save it somewhere else (tearoff) and call it later after the handler has returned (meaning you can only resume continuations inside a handler).

 ### Assistance is wanted
 Feel free to create PRs or issues about bugs, suggestions, code review, questions, similar ideas, improvements, etc. You can also get in contact with <a href="https://github.com/nythrox"> me</a>, don't be shy to send a message!